suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/reactinterviewQ&A.md

 <!-- <-------------------------------->

 6. What is state in React?
-Answer:In React  State is a built-in object that stores property values that belong to a component.
-When the state object changes, the component re-renders.
+Answer:In React  State is a built-in object that stores property values which is belong to a component.
+When the state object changes, the component will re-renders.
 Example:-
 class Counter extends React.Component {
   constructor(props) {